 The Milk Market is one of the oldest food markets in Ireland.
 Despite its name, it is selling a wide variety of foods which are produced locally.

-You can sample the culinary delights of Ireland with Irish cheeses, fish, seaweeds, sausages, jams, chutneys, bread, and fresh pressed apple juice.
+You can sample the culinary delights of Ireland with Irish cheeses, fish, seaweeds, sausages, jams, chutneys, bread, and fresh-pressed apple juice.
+If you want something different to do, this is one of the fun things to do in Limerick.

 Friday 10am-3pm, Saturday 8am-3pm